top of page

 The design of the seat itself is great.
 We actually have this combo and the slightly upgraded version that does not come with the stroller.
 One thing I really appreciate is that this version does not have the safety alert chest clip that our other seat has.
 I prefer keeping unnecessary electronic pieces away from the baby’s chest.
 The bluetooth sounds and lights are fun and convenient, although I do not use the bluetooth as much as I expected.
 I usually just tap the buttons on the handle.

-USING THE CAR SEAT:
+USING THE STROLLER:

 The stroller was the part I was most excited to try, and I was not disappointed.
 It makes everything easier.
 I can lift the car seat out of the car and place it directly onto the stroller frame.
 The seat can face outward or toward me, which gives a lot of flexibility depending on the baby’s mood.